JonasJurczok/factorio-todo-list/README.md

 ### NEXT

+### 16.8.1
+* Bugfix: export/import dialogs don't grow outside the screen anymore when working with long strings.

 ### 16.8.0
 * It is now possible to add subtasks to tasks
   * Open the details view to add subtasks